Ne-k/obsidian-vault/Health 2/Why Do Teams Need Better Health Education.md

 - Responsibility of students’ health knowledge left to subjective forces.
 - **CDC’s Health Education Curriculum Analysis Tool (HECAT)** provides evidence-based tools for curriculum planning.

-- Prioritizing comprehensive health education in schools prioritizes public health.
-- Empowers the next generation with knowledge and skills for healthier, more informed lives.